Regularization: A Fix to Overfitting in Machine Learning

 Regression models that use L2-regularization are also known as Ridge regression.

-Possible interview questions on Regularization
+Possible interview questions on regularization

 This is one of the hottest topics in machine learning, on which you will be questioned in machine learning interviews.
 Some possible ones are: